SahanArda/SahanArda/README.md

 ### Hello!, my name is Arda 💙

-I'm a 22 year old final year computer science student based in London, and I love turning ideas into digital realities.
+Computer Science graduate and Software Engineer based in London, and I love turning ideas into digital realities.

 - Heres my portfolio [website](https://www.ardasahan.com/) check it out!
 - Connect with me on my [LinkedIn](https://www.linkedin.com/in/arda-sahan-142309250/) if you have any questions or want to have a chat.